 How Will I Get to Walt Disney World Without Disney’s Magical Express?

 UPDATE: Beginning January 2022, Mears Connect is a new service being offered by Mears Transportation, for a fee, that will provide Disney vacationers a way to get from Orlando International Airport to the Walt Disney World Resort Area.
-Stay tuned here for details.
-We will be updating this post as they release information about this new offering.

 With Brightline anticipating a 2026 completion date (previously a 2023 target date) for the Disney Springs Train Station, vacationers can plan on utilizing various methods of transportation until then.
 Uber, Lyft, and Mears are all currently available at a cost.
 And while we’d hope that Disney would do something to offset this new cost of transportation, or offer an interim transportation option, they are by no means obligated to.
 That said, it may also be more beneficial now to consider Staying off-property at Walt Disney World with hotels that do have shuttle services.
 Even renting a car to make your travel to and from the airport more seamless may be a viable option for you.